Sanjukta-naik/Automation-script/README.md

 Logout from the account.

-This script uses explicit waits to handle dynamic elements and ensures a smooth interaction with web elements.
+The script uses explicit waits to handle dynamic elements, ensuring smooth interaction with web elements.
 It serves as an example for learning Selenium automation and writing test scripts.

+Prerequisites / Setup:

+Java JDK installed

+Selenium WebDriver dependency added to the project

+ChromeDriver executable available in PATH

+Assumptions:

+OTP must be entered manually in the browser during login.

+Only one product is selected in the wishlist before logout.